alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 - Changed table caption for the fourth set of tasks from “4.
 Publish your form“ to “4.
 Make your form live“.
-- Removed the final task ““How to publish the form on GOV.UK“ because the guidance to publish a form on GOV.UK was provided in the [“Make your form live“](design/prototype-version-7/screenshots/701-make-your-form-live.png) page.
+- Removed the final task ”How to publish the form on GOV.UK“ because the guidance to publish a form on GOV.UK was provided in the [“Make your form live“](design/prototype-version-7/screenshots/701-make-your-form-live.png) page.
 - Added a red “Delete” button at the bottom of the page.

 <br>